Learn about skincare ingredients, conditions, and all about what goes into great skin.

 A wrinkle is any furrow on the skin surface.
 It is caused by progressive collagen loss, resulting in low tissue elasticity and cellular reproduction.
 Wrinkling occurs naturally in the aging process but can be exacerbated by smoking, sun exposure, drinking or poor nutrition.

-#1 DERMATOLOGIST RECOMMENDED
+DERMATOLOGIST RECOMMENDED BRAND